Table of Contents[Hide][Show]

 Important caveat: Lectins are resistant to DRY HEAT such as what would occur in baking.
-(5) Thus, cooking with legume flours for breads and similar foods is neither traditional nor prudent if the legumes aren’t soaked or sprouted first.
+(5) Thus, cooking with legume flours for bread and similar foods is neither traditional nor prudent if the legumes aren’t soaked or sprouted first.

 Also, most foods or meals provide a second line of defense against lectins – carbohydrates.
 Remember lectins bind to carbohydrates quite readily.
 The small amounts of lectins left after cooking interact with the free carbs in the foods and stomach and are effectively deactivated.
-Since many lectin rich foods also supply ample carbs, and almost all these foods are commonly cooked, there is little to be concerned about.
+Since many lectin-rich foods also supply ample carbs, and almost all these foods are commonly cooked, there is little to be concerned about.
 (6)

 Lectins by Land, Sea, and Air

 Lectin avoidance isn’t really practical.
 Over 50 common fruits and vegetables contain some amount of lectins.